virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

-#Control Flows: Conditions and Iterations
+# Control Flows: Conditions and Iterations

-##Conditions
+## Conditions

-The main condition statement is *'if'*.
+The main condition statement is <b>*'if'*</b>.
 Within this parameter, all available <a href="http://docs.cloudscripting.com/reference/placeholders/" target="_blank">placeholders</a> and their objective JavaScript  mappings can be used.

-For example:
+For example
 ```
 if ('${env.protocol}' == 'http')
 ```